+Lea Lead Officer to complete:-

+1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed.
+Finance: Kayleigh Inman

+Legal: Nadine Wynter

+Equalities & Consultation: Bashir Khan

+Climate: (N/A)

-Lea Lead Officer to complete:- 1 I have consulted the relevant departments in respect of any relevant implications Finance: Anna Beeby indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed, where required.
-Legal: Nadine Wynter Equalities & Consultation: Bashir Khan Climate: n/a Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.
-2 SLB member who approved submission: Andrew Jones 3 Committee Chair consulted: Cllrs Dawnn Dale and Mick Rooney 4 I confirm that all necessary approval has been obtained in respect of the implications indicated on the Statutory and Council Policy Checklist and that the report has been approved for submission to the Committee by the SLB member indicated at 2.
+Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.

+2 SLB member who approved submission: Meredith Dixon-Teasdale

+3 Committee Chair consulted: Cllr.
+Dawn Dale

+4 I confirm that all necessary approval has been obtained in respect of the implications indicated on the Statutory and Council Policy Checklist and that the report has been approved for submission to the Committee by the SLB member indicated at 2.
 In addition, any additional forms have been completed and signed off as required at 1.

-Lead Officer Name: John Bigley Job Title: Manager, Admissions & Access, Access & Inclusion Date: 8 March 2023
+Lead Officer Name: John Bigley Job Title: Manager, Admissions & Access

+Date: 19 March 2024